Larghetto in C for strings

 The Larghetto in C, KV 525a for two violins, viola, violoncello and basso was originally planned as the slow movement of the Kleine Nachtmusik, KV 525; this can clearly be seen from the instrumentation, the type of paper used and Mozart’s handwriting.
 However, Mozart broke off the composition after just 16 bars and replaced the piece with the well-known dance-like Romance.

-The use of varied movement types encouraged selected movements to be performed independently: Mozart himself reworked most of his orchestral serenades into symphonies by reducing the number of movements to three or four.
-Sometimes the solo movements were reused as concertos or as concertante symphonies.
-Some of Mozart’s cassations are more modest in scoring and scale than his serenades; however, in southern Germany and Austria, the two terms were used largely interchangeably.
+The juxtaposition of movements of very different types encouraged selections of movements to be performed separately, and Mozart converted most if not all orchestral serenades into symphonies by reducing the number of movements to three or four.
+In a similar manner, the concerted movements were sometimes used as concertos or symphonies concertantes.
+Compared with the serenades, some of Mozart’s cassations are more modest in scoring and size.
+The terms were used interchangeably in Southern Germany and Austria in this period.

 Autograph, 1787